MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 ## Impact on COGS (cost of goods sold)

-Deletion of records won't result in change of COGS.
-In most cases:
+In most cases, the deletion of records won't result in a change of COGS.

 * There will be no decrease, because no records are actually deleted.
 Records are only marked as deleted using a hidden column of type `bool`, the size of which is negligible.
 * In some cases, there will be no increase because the `.delete` operation does not require the provisioning of extra resources.